-Since this is the first year that the checklist has launched, we recognize that it might not be possible for organizations to complete every aspect of the checklist or to sign the pledge.
+We recognize that it might not be possible for organizations to complete every aspect of the checklist during their first year.
 However, it would be great practice for your organization to implement the components that you can on a pilot basis and work towards increasing the rows that you can complete so that, in future years, you are able to implement every item on the checklist.

 For individuals who have used the checklist (either on a pilot basis or as part of your standard operating procedures), we ask that you complete a short survey so that we can improve the checklist.
 The survey should take less than 5 minutes to complete.

-This checklist is a step-by-step guide to help clinic coordinators/supervisors overseeing vaccination clinics held at satellite, temporary, or off-site locations follow Centers for Disease Control and Prevention (CDC) guidelines and best practices for vaccine shipment, transport, storage, handling, preparation, administration, and documentation.
+This fillable (i.e. editable PDF*) checklist is a step-by-step guide to help clinic coordinators/supervisors overseeing vaccination clinics held at satellite, temporary, or off-site locations follow Centers for Disease Control and Prevention (CDC) guidelines and best practices for vaccine shipment, transport, storage, handling, preparation, administration, and documentation.
 This checklist outlines CDC guidelines and best practices that are essential for patient safety and vaccine effectiveness.

 Questions about the Checklist?
 Send an email to email@example.com.